SgtCoDFish/bedrock-bootstrap/05-uart/README.md

 We're not going to list how to hand assemble every instruction, as it get boring quickly and it's not hard to reason about how it works - which is why people normally use assemblers for this kind of task!

-It does help to have a couple of examples which we can use to get a feel for hand-assembly, though.
+There are a couple of examples below to help with the basic concepts, and there's a scratchpad of the "working out" in [HAND_ASSEMBLY_SCRATCHPAD.md](../guides/HAND_ASSEMBLY_SCRATCHPAD.md) with fuller working for many types of instructions.

 ### NOP (I-type)

 Our first attempt at assembling instructions by hand is to create a NOP.
-We'll use them liberally to pad out instructions and leave space in case we need to jump to a different address.
+We'll use them liberally to pad out instructions and leave space for ourselves to add further instructions later.

 From the [RISC-V spec](https://content.riscv.org/wp-content/uploads/2017/05/riscv-spec-v2.2.pdf) we see that: